theflakes/Linux_Forensic_Harvester/README.md

 Linux Forensic Harvester
     Author: Brian Kellogg
     License: MIT
     Disclaimer:
         This tool comes with no warranty or support.
         If anyone chooses to use it, you accept all responsibility and liability.

+This tool must be run as root.

 Usage:
-  lin_fh [--ip <ip> --port <port>] lin_fh [--ip <ip> --port <port>] [--limit] lin_fh --limit lin_fh --help lin_fh --version
+  lin_fh [--ip <ip> --port <port>] lin_fh [--ip <ip> --port <port>] [--limit] lin_fh --limit lin_fh --help

 Options:
   -h, --help            Show this screen
-  -v, --version         Show version
   -i, --ip <ip>         IP address to send output to [default: NONE] -p, --port <port>     Destination port to send output to [default: 80] -l, --limit           Limit CPU use

 Note:
   If not run as root some telemetry cannot be harvested.

   To capture network output, start a netcat listener on your port of choice.
-  Use the -k option with netcat to prevent netcat from closing.
+  Use the -k option with netcat to prevent netcat from closing after a TCP connection is closed.

   Files larger than 256MB will not be hashed.
 ```